GokulArumugam/spotify-data-streaming/README.md

 #### 6. Sink Processed Data:

-- Load the processed data into a sink named "TrackSink," which is associated with a dataset reference named "ds_processed_track_sink."
+- Load the processed data into a sink named "TrackSink," associated with a dataset reference named "ds_processed_track_sink."
-- Allow schema drift, disable schema validation, and specify umask, preCommands, and postCommands configurations for the sink operation.
+- Allow schema drift, disable schema validation, and specify unmask preCommands, and postCommands configurations for the sink operation.

 ### Weekly Data